20 Stocks Moving in Tuesday’s Pre-Market Session - Benzinga

 Gainers

-- Imperial Petroleum Inc. IMPP rose 16.1% to $0.6363 in pre-market trading.
-Imperial Petroleum announced an agreement to acquire two Suezmax tankers for $46.8 million.
+- Kaival Brands Innovations Group, Inc. KAVL rose 48.5% to $2.57 in pre-market trading after the company reached an agreement with Phillip Morris for international electronic nicotine delivery system product distribution.

-- Houston American Energy Corp.
-HUSA rose 14.1% to $4.29 in pre-market trading.
-Houston American Energy increased interest in the Colombian project.
+- Electra Battery Materials Corporation ELBM rose 37.1% to $4.95 in pre-market trading.
+Electra recently appointed Craig Cunningham as CFO.

-- Borr Drilling Limited BORR shares rose 12.1% to $5.64 in pre-market trading after the company reported preliminary results for its first quarter.
+- Soleno Therapeutics, Inc. SLNO rose 33.9% to $0.2279 in pre-market trading after the company presented data from its DCCR development program at ENDO 2022.

 Don’t forget to check out our premarket coverage here .